CCBDA-UPC/Assignments-2020/Lab06.md

     ```
 10. Attach the ELB to the ``load-balancer-sg`` security group that you are creating. open HTTP and HTTPS protocols.

-11. Create a new target group of type IP and name it ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.
+11. Create a new target group of type "Instance" and name it ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.

-12. Once the ELB is active, go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.
+12. Check the load balancer state and wait while it says "provisioning".
+Once the ELB state is "active", go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.

     <p align="center"><img src="./images/Lab06-ApacheWorking.png" alt="Apache working" title="Apache working"/></p>

+13. Once the load balancer is working correctly and showing the web server home page, we will restrict the input source to requests from the load balancer.
+To achieve that, go to `web-sb` and modify the input address for port 80.
+Remove the contents of the address "0.0.0.0/32" and type "load-balancer-sg".
+Select the option that appears.
+Now you should not be able to access the web server directly through port 80 but you should be able to access the web server using port 80 (HTTP) and 443 (HTTPS).

 ### Modify the web server response and create a base AWS AMI